Skip to main content

 Creating VOs

-When creating a new VO with the add_vo function you need to specify the three digit identifier for the new VO, which can contain letters and numbers.
-This must be unique for the instance.
+When creating a new VO with the add_vo function you need to specify the three character identifier for the new VO, which can contain letters and numbers.
+This must be unique for the instance (A long VO name can be enabled for usage if required, as shown in the Long VO Name Mapping section).
 A more complete description can also be optionally included, along with an email to use for the root of this new VO.
-In addition to creating the new VO, a root account is also created for this VO, and has all identities associated with super_root added to it.
-The identities for the new root can then be configured as usual.
+As the new VO is created, its corresponding root account is also created, and has all identities associated with super_root added to it.
+The identities for the VO root can then be configured as usual.

 Long VO Name Mapping

 The rucio database stores all VO references as a single three-character tag for performance reasons.
 It's possible to create aliases for these tag to allow users/clients to specify long VO names when getting a token (and modifying VOs) and have these converted to the internal tag automatically.
-Long VO names should only use the basic DNS name character set of alphanumber charaters, hyphen and dot (a-zA-Z0-9-.).
-The alias mappings are stored in the vo-map section of the configs database table and can be edited via the usual methods for modifying this config.
+Long VO names should only use the basic DNS name character set of alphanumeric characters, hyphen and dot (a-zA-Z0-9-.).
+The alias mappings are stored in the vo-map section of the configs database table and can be edited via the commands below.
 The option name is the long VO name and the value is the short name; for example these can be added using the CLI:

 rucio-admin config set --section vo-map --option my.long.vo --value mlv